 Applications to the Bachelor of Science at NYU Meyers consider the strengths of the applicant’s academic history and performance, letter(s) of recommendation, work or volunteer experience in the health care field, full-length essay, and personal statements.

 Interviews are not a part of the admissions process for applicants to NYU Meyers's baccalaureate program.
 Due to the volume of applications received, college of nursing staff and faculty are not able to meet individually with potential applicants to answer questions about the program.
-Applicants are encouraged to attend an open house to learn about the admissions process.
-Information about open house can be found at http://nursing.nyu.edu/open-houses.
+Applicants are encouraged to attend an info session to learn about the admissions process.
+Information about info sessions can be found at https://nursing.nyu.edu/admissions/info-sessions.

 Applicants may be considered in exceptional cases on the basis of the General Educational Development (GED) test.
 The SAT Reasoning Test of the College Entrance Examination Board or an NYU-administered examination may be required.
 Please contact the Office of Undergraduate Admissions at 212-998-4500 for further information.